Gravitational collapse with equation of state: Collapse with a linear equation of state

 We note that at the initial epoch, $g(1)=0,Z(1) =0$, and the regular density distribution takes the form

-Such a density profile is decreasing away from the center $r=0$, which is a physically reasonable feature for the collapsing matter cloud.
-For example, at the epoch $v=1$, $\rho_{o}(r)=0$ at (an approximate) value $r= 3.014482$.
-Hence we would take such a value of $r$ as the boundary of the cloud where the energy density is zero, and where the interior is matched to a suitable exterior metric.
+Such a density profile should be decreasing away from the center $r=0$, which is a physically reasonable feature for the collapsing matter cloud, and since $\rho_{0}(r) \geq 0$, we have $[3 f(r) + r f'(r)] \geq 0 $.
+Further, at the epoch $v=1$, $\rho_{o}(r)=0$ at some value $r= r_{b}$ which is determined from $f'(r)/f(r) = -3/r$, it gives $f(r) = const./r^3$.
+Hence we would take such a value of $r=r_{b}$ as the boundary of the cloud where the energy density is zero, and where the interior is matched to a suitable exterior metric.